siddharthi865/reactjs-interview-questions-and-answers/set-4/README.md

 ## Question 1.
 What is prop-types and why is it used?

+## Question 2.
+How do you test React components?

+## Question 3.
+Difference between shallow rendering and full rendering in testing

+## Question 4.
+How do you handle async operations in React?

+## Question 5.
+Explain debouncing and throttling in React components

+## Question 6.
+How do you use React.forwardRef?

+## Question 7.
+Explain controlled input with dynamic validation

+## Question 8.
+How do you fetch API data in React?

+## Question 9.
+Difference between fetch and axios in React

+## Question 10.
+How do you use setState asynchronously in class components?

 ## Question 11.
 Explain React Fiber architecture

 ## Question 12.
 How does React handle reconciliation?